H Mart: United States

+In June 2024, H Mart opened its first store in Utah, which at 100,000 square feet is the chain's largest store.

+On September 25, 2025, H Mart made its debut in Florida, having their grand opening in Orlando.

-As of 2021, there were 84 H Mart stores in the United States, located in New York, New Jersey, Arizona, California, Colorado, Georgia, Hawaii, Illinois, Maryland, Massachusetts, Michigan, North Carolina, Oregon, Pennsylvania, Texas, Virginia, and Washington.
+As of 2025, there were more than 97 H Mart stores in the United States, located in New York, New Jersey, Arizona, California, Colorado, Florida, Georgia, Hawaii, Illinois, Maryland, Massachusetts, Michigan, North Carolina, Oregon, Pennsylvania, Texas, Utah, Virginia, and Washington.

 Canada

 H Mart began moving into western Canada in December 2003, with its first store in Coquitlam, British Columbia, a West Coast location that opened ahead of stores in Seattle, Los Angeles, and San Francisco.
 In subsequent years, the company opened stores in Downtown Vancouver and Langley in 2006; Richmond in 2012; and Port Coquitlam in 2016.